 The Asian Studies major is an interdisciplinary program that combines study of Asian languages and cultures with depth of study in a single discipline focused on Asia.
 The major requirements encourage students to study Asia broadly, while allowing students to concentrate on one Asian society.
 Off-campus study in Asia is also encouraged.

-The program's curriculum contributes to the College's Key Competency Requirements as follows:
+The program's curriculum contributes to the College's Foundations and Key Competency Requirements as follows:

 Departmental Learning Goals